 Current Federal Funds Rate

-As noted above, the current federal funds rate is between 3.75% and 4.00% as of November 2022.
+As noted above, the current federal funds rate is between 4.75% and 5.00% as of March 2023.
 The FOMC raised interest rates rapidly throughout 2022 in an effort to bring down inflation, which was at the country’s highest levels since the 1980s.

 The federal funds rate is a recommended target—banks can ultimately negotiate their own rate when borrowing and lending from one another.
 Over the years, federal fund targets have varied widely depending on the economic outlook.
 The federal funds rate was as high as 20% in the early 1980s due to inflation and as low as 0.0% to 0.25% in the post-Covid-19 environment when the Fed used its monetary policy to stimulate the economy.

 The Federal Reserve System is the U.S. central bank.
 The Fed is the primary regulator of the U.S. financial system and is made up of a dozen regional banks, each of which is localized to a specific geographical region in the country.

 The Fed has a wide range of financial duties and powers to take measures to ensure systemic financial and economic stability.
 These duties include:

 • Maintaining widespread financial stability, in part by setting interest rates

 • Conducting and implementing national monetary policy